 Similarly, marketplaces benefit from being able to:

-So, how can on-demand platforms and marketplaces quickly enable embedded financial services into their businesses?
+So, how can on-demand platforms and marketplaces quickly enable embedded payments into their businesses?
 It’s essential to partner with a reliable API payments platform, like Modulr, that understands the scope of the opportunity of these new financial services.